front-end-intermediate/session-1/readme.md

 testString = 'xyz'
 ```

-Note: consts are not 'immutable', they just create an immutable binding.
+Note: constants are not 'immutable', they just create an immutable binding.

 ```js
 const me = {